top of page

 The verb 'rankle' has an intriguing etymology that can be traced back to the Middle English word 'ranklen,' which meant to fester or cause a sore to become painful and inflamed.
 This Middle English term has its roots in the Old French word 'ronculer,' which also meant to fester or become infected.
 The word 'rankle' metaphorically evolved from this physical sense to describe the lingering emotional impact of a perceived offense, insult, or unfair treatment.
 It captures the idea that, much like a festering wound, feelings of resentment, bitterness, or irritation can persist and become increasingly painful over time.
 Thus, the etymology of 'rankle' vividly illustrates the connection between physical and emotional discomfort, showcasing how language can encapsulate complex emotional experiences through metaphorical imagery.

-Find the meaning of rankle:
+Find the correct meaning of the verb rankle:

 Try Again!